-(H) The Village shall retain all condition assessment reports for the life of the parking garage.
+- (h) The Village shall retain all condition assessment reports for the life of the parking garage.
 Upon request by a professional engineer who has been engaged to perform a condition assessment of a parking garage, and who provides the Village with a written statement attesting to the fact that he or she has been so engaged, the Village shall make the previously prepared condition assessment reports for such parking garage (or copies of such reports) available to such professional engineer.
-The Village shall be permitted to require the owner or operator of the subject parking garage to pay all costs and expenses associated with making such previously prepared condition.

-(I) This section shall not limit or impair the right or the obligation of the Village:

-(1) to perform such construction inspections as are required by section 5 of this local law;

-(2) to perform such periodic fire safety and property maintenance inspections as are required by section 11 of this local law; and/or or observations, by means of a complaint, or by any other means other than a condition assessment or a report of a condition assessment.
+The Village shall be permitted to require the owner or operator of the subject parking garage to pay all costs and expenses associated with making such previously prepared condition assessment reports (or copies thereof) available to the professional engineer. - (i) This section shall not limit or impair the right or the obligation of the Village: - (1) to perform such construction inspections as are required by section 5 (Construction Inspections) of this chapter; - (2) to perform such periodic fire safety and property maintenance inspections as are required by section 11 (Fire Safety and Property Maintenance Inspections) of this chapter; and/or - (3) to take such enforcement action or actions as may be necessary or appropriate to respond to any condition that comes to the attention of the Village by means of its own inspections or observations, by means of a complaint, or by any other means other than a condition assessment or a report of a condition assessment.